Kim Jong Un's Olympic olive branch could see first talks in years

 North Korea has said in public statements that it wants an official end to the Korean War.
 The conflict was halted by a 1953 armistice but no peace treaty has been signed.
 It also wants nothing short of full normalization of relations with the U.S. and to be treated with respect and as an equal in the global arena.

-Ahead of the Games, Moon has asked the U.S. to delay annual military drills with South Korea that are due to begin next month.
+Ahead of the Games, Moon has asked the U.S. to delay annual military drills with South Korea that are scheduled to begin next month.
 Washington has yet to respond.

 Since taking office, Trump's harsh rhetoric has signaled his administration’s hard-line stance against North Korea’s nuclear ambitions.
 Pyongyang has responded in kind by deriding the U.S. leader and threatening war.

-Kim added: "The entire United States is within range of our nuclear weapons."
+"North Korean Leader Kim Jong Un just stated that the 'Nuclear Button is on his desk at all times.'
+Will someone from his depleted and food starved regime please inform him that I too have a Nuclear Button, but it is a much bigger & more powerful one than his, and my Button works!"

+Two U.S. military officials said earlier Tuesday that a test ballistic missile launch by the North is possible, if not likely, in the coming days.
+American intelligence has traced a ramping up of related activity, including the moving of equipment, indicative of a test, according to the officials who requested anonymity.

 In September, North Korea conducted its sixth and most powerful nuclear test.
-However, analysts say that based on the current evidence it's hard to prove or debunk North Korea's claim that it can now hit faraway American targets such as New York or Washington, D.C.
+However, analysts say that based on the current evidence it's hard to prove or debunk North Korea's claim that it can now hit faraway American targets such as New York or Washington.

 Graham also called North Korea's offer for talks an "absurd overture."